Sovereign Thought: Building Mental Firewalls Against Input Pollution

 Mental OPSEC

-Firewalls protect servers from hostile packets.
-What protects your thoughts from hostile input?
+Firewalls protect servers from hostile packets, but what protects your thoughts from hostile input?

 The Models That Last